Thesis Extensions

 • You will receive email notifications as your request is progressed from your School, if the request has the support of the School, to the Graduate Research Board.

 An extension should ideally be sought at least two months in advance of your originally planned submission date.
-This is to allow for a timely response ahead of your original submission date.
+This is to allow for a timely response before your original submission date has passed.

 This application will follow the same process as outlined in Q1.
-Please note that a request for an additional extension, and specifically a no-fee extension, remains a significant request and supporting documentation must to provided for such requests (statement from a supervisor, medical certificates etc).
-There is no guarantee of the outcome.
+Please note that a request for an additional extension, and specifically a 'no fee' extension, remains a significant request and supporting documentation must to provided for such requests (statement from a supervisor, medical certificates etc).
+Your supporting documentation should include a detailed plan of completion that has been agreed with your suprevisor (or that forms part of the supporting statement from your supervisor).